pingcap/docs-dm/en/feature-shard-merge-optimistic.md

 ## Implementation principle

 In the optimistic mode, after DM-worker receives the DDL statement from the upstream, it forwards the updated table schema to DM-master.
-DM-worker tracks the current schema of each sharded table and DM-master merges these schemas into a composite schema that is compatible with DML statements of every sharded table.
+DM-worker tracks the current schema of each sharded table, and DM-master merges these schemas into a composite schema that is compatible with DML statements of every sharded table.
 Then DM-master replicates the corresponding DDL statement to the downstream.
 DML statements are directly replicated to the downstream.

 ![optimistic-ddl-flow](/media/optimistic-ddl-flow.png)